117 / Melinggih Kelod, Gianyar, Bali

 However the influx of tourists and the villages already not having an organised method of waste management means the area is becoming increasingly polluted.
 At the moment, residents of Melinggih Kelod dispose of their rubbish in the drains in front of their houses or in rubbish dumps on vacant land.
 Much of this rubbish is burnt or buried, which means it has the potential to release harmful toxins into the air or soil.
 During storms or the wet season, much of the plastic waste is washed away into rivers and later into the ocean.
 This trend of huge amounts of rubbish on Bali’s beaches every wet season, is only increasing every year.

-The Eco-Library will be an important addition to assist to improve the students’ eco-literacy and help spark their interest in nature and science.
+The Eco-Education Center will be an important addition to assist to improve the students’ eco-education and help spark their interest in nature and science.